micro/clients/README.md

 # Clients

-This is the home of multi-language clients for [Micro](https://github.com/micro/micro)
+This repo contains proto generated multi-language clients for [Micro](https://github.com/micro/micro)

 ## Overview

-Micro clients are multi-language clients for accessing Micro services.
-They provide a way for applications in any language to access Micro services.
-We take the approach of code generating clients based on gRPC protos and separately will write idiomatic libraries for each language.
+Clients in this directory are multi-language clients for accessing Micro services using gRPC.
+They are code generated and eventually will be automatically pushed to package managers.
+They provide a way for applications in any language to access Micro.

 ## Clients